hatipocan/odin-recipes/readme.md

-this is a basic website project for The Odin Project prepared with entry level html commands
+this is a basic website project for The Odin Project prepared with entry level html commands.
+The site is about a favorite food recipe.